Holiday Stress, Boundaries, And All The Pie

 1. Do not skip meals.
 You do not need to earn your food or punish yourself because you had a big meal last night.
 At the same time, it is okay to practice self-care.
 So, if you are going to a dinner party at 6pm where you know there will be lots of amazing food as soon as you get there, it might make sense to eat lunch around 1 or 2 so will be ready to eat (but not too hungry!) when you arrive.
 If you get hungry again before the party, have a snack.
 It's ok.
 Arriving overly hungry can cause you to eat quickly without savoring the tasty treats, or eat more than you wanted.

 3. Wear comfortable clothing.
 Most people get a little stuffed at these holiday parties.
-It is totally normal, and totally okay.
+It is totally normal, and totally okay!
 So this year, consider expecting it and preparing for it rather than squeezing yourself into something that is going to be uncomfortable.
-This will make your evening better overall and will make you more likely to want to go out dancing later (this is from lots of personal experience).
+This will make your evening better overall and will make you more likely to enjoy the covid-safe dance party later (this is from lots of personal experience).

 4. Stay Present.
 Even though food is a major part of holidays, it is not the only part.
 And another reason why talking about how guilty you feel when eating this food is majorly lame.
 Engage with the people that are with you.
 Reconnect with old friends and loved ones.
 Talk to people who's lives you find inspiring.